Smoked-Fish/LeapSyncServer/README.md

 # LeapSyncServer

 LeapSyncServer is a server program that receives data from LeapSync, a 3DS homebrew application, and emulates a DualShock4 controller.
-This allows you to use your 3DS as a controller for games on your PC that support DualShock4 input, including support for gyroscope, accelerometer, and touchscreen inputs from the 3DS.
+This allows you to use your 3DS as a controller for games on your PC that support DualShock4 input, including support for touchpad, gyroscope and accelerometer inputs from the 3DS.

 ## Requirements